oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 The new iSCSI storage domain displays on the storage tab.
 This can take up to 5 minutes.

-### ⁠Adding FCP Storage
+### ⁠11.6.
+Adding FCP Storage

 **Summary**

-Red Hat Enterprise Virtualization platform supports SAN storage by creating a storage domain from a volume group made of pre-existing LUNs.
+oVirt platform supports SAN storage by creating a storage domain from a volume group made of pre-existing LUNs.
 Neither volume groups nor LUNs can be attached to more than one storage domain at a time.

-Red Hat Enterprise Virtualization system administrators need a working knowledge of Storage Area Networks (SAN) concepts.
+oVirt system administrators need a working knowledge of Storage Area Networks (SAN) concepts.
 SAN usually uses Fibre Channel Protocol (FCP) for traffic between hosts and shared external storage.
 For this reason, SAN may occasionally be referred to as FCP storage.

 For information regarding the setup and configuration of FCP or multipathing on Red Hat Enterprise Linux, please refer to the *Storage Administration Guide* and *DM Multipath Guide*.